-School's relationships with the community mean we have identified children who may be classed as 'vulnerable'.
-Children considered 'vulnerable' will be offered a school place, during partial closures, unless a risk assessment is agreed between the school, parent and social care that the child can be monitored and remains safe at home.
-During school's partial closure due to Covid, we have put in place specific arrangements in respect of the following groups:
+Children considered 'vulnerable' or have EHCPs will be offered a school place, during partial closures, where possible, unless a risk assessment is agreed between the school, parent and social care that the child can be monitored and remains safe at home.
+During school's partial or full closure, we will put in place specific arrangements in respect of the following groups:

-- Children in Care individual agreements with carers and Social Worker, mostly involving fortnightly contact: - Children who have previously been Children in Care individual agreements with carers and SW, mostly involving fortnightly contact; - Children subject to a child protection plan/ Child in Need plan places offered in school, if not taken this must be agreed by Social Worker and family.
-Visits will be undertaken 3 times weekly (to be agreed with Social Worker as to who will undertake these visits). - Children with an EHCP Individual Risk Assessments undertaken and consultations held with parents/carers, SLT and SENDCO; places offered in school. - Children on the edge of social care involvement or pending allocation of a social worker Where required these children will be offered a place at school or individual contact plans will be agreed.
+- Children in Care individual agreements with carers and Social Worker, mostly involving fortnightly contact; - Children who have previously been Children in Care individual agreements with carers and SW, mostly involving fortnightly contact; - Children subject to a child protection plan/ Child in Need plan places offered in school, if not taken remote learning must be agreed by Social Worker and family.
+Visits will be undertaken preferably 3 times weekly (to be agreed with Social Worker as to who will undertake these visits). - Children with an EHCP Individual Risk Assessments undertaken and consultations held with parents/carers, SLT and SENDCO; places offered in school where possible. - Children on the edge of social care involvement or pending allocation of a social worker Where required or possible these children will be offered a place at school or individual contact plans will be agreed.
 More children may be added to this group in response to concerns raised with the DSL.